 She’s not watched me fight active disease, but she’s seen me go through major surgeries and hospital stays, come home with wraps around my arms after blood draws and suffer from long-lasting treatment side effects.

-Here’s a few ways I approach the subject of cancer with my kid:
+So here’s a few ways I’ve learned to approach talking about cancer with my kid:

 - Set personal boundaries.
 I pre-determine what I’m willing to share and what I’m not ready to talk about yet.
-This helps me not fear questions or brush her off.
+This helps me not fear her questions or brush her off.
 If she asks something that crosses my personal boundary, I simply suggest a different topic.
+It’s taken me time to discern what should be discussed now, and what needs to wait based on her maturity.
+And the topics are ever-evolving just like she is.
+But, boundary-setting helps me feel comfortable keeping the conversation open.
 New at this?
 The book Boundaries is a game-changer and huge help.

 - Initiate the questions myself.
-When I initiate talking to kids about cancer, it helps them know it’s OK to discuss it.
-This isn’t just for my daughter, but my nieces and nephews too.
-It also helps me guide the conversation.
-I’ll ask my daughter what she thinks and feels about my cancer.
+When we initiate talking to kids about cancer, it helps them know it’s OK to discuss it.
+This isn’t just the case for my daughter, but for my nieces and nephews too.
+I love watching kids light up when we give them permission to “go there” and ask about what may appear to be a sensitive, “off limits” conversation.
+Opening up the conversation also helps me guide it.
+I’ll ask my daughter what she thinks and feels about my cancer, and other questions like that.
 This book, “What Do I Tell the Kids” is a great resource and help!

 #2 – Engage the creative side

 Art, music, books, plays – all of this can be helpful when talking to kids about cancer (and really adults too!).

 When it comes to hard, traumatic subjects, using creative arts can be very healing – regardless of age!
 And, it helps bring out conversations, feelings and emotions that may have otherwise stayed stuck inside of our heads.